Lole Titan Jacket

 Fill

-Here’s where this jacket gets really interesting!
+Here’s where the Titan jacket gets interesting!

-Lole’s website reads:
+The Lole’s company website reads:

 • Filled with Repreve® synthetic recycled polyester insulation